 - Festival is announced in early July

-Notification will be sent to all (finalists and non-finalists) in late May.
+Notification will be sent to all shows’ application primary contact via email by late May.

 Due to the volume of submitted material, we will be unable to provide feedback regarding why a particular piece was or was not selected for the Festival.

-The 8 shows selected each year to be presented at the NAMT Festival are given the full support of the NAMT office to ensure a quality presentation and experience for everyone involved.
-The NAMT office takes on the full burden, financial and administrative, of producing the Festival.
+The eight shows selected each year to be presented at the NAMT Festival are given the full support of NAMT to ensure a quality presentation and experience for everyone involved.
+NAMT takes on full responsibility for producing the Festival, including financial and administrative components.

-We expect writers to be hands-on throughout the entire process, from casting through sound check.
+We expect writers to be hands-on throughout the entire process, from casting through sound check and the presentations.
 Being part of the NAMT Festival as a writer is a time-consuming, intensive process, and writers who participate need to be able to commit fully and enthusiastically.
-The NAMT Festival process is not at its core a development process but many of our writers find our process of cutting down and focusing the show to be very helpful.

 Each writer will be given an honorarium in appreciation of their talent and time and to help cover any related personal expenses.
 Writers will neither pay fees to NAMT, nor does NAMT take any percentage of future royalties.

-If you have any further questions about the Festival or of the submission process, please contact Festival Producing Director Branden Huldeen at firstname.lastname@example.org or 212-714-6668 x14.
+If you have any further questions about the Festival or of the submission process, please contact New Works Director Ciera Iveson at firstname.lastname@example.org or 212-714-6668 x14.